KoseCosa/it2810-webutvikling-h17-prosjekt-4-group-29/README.md

 The main components will be
 - product list
- * filtering
+  * Filtering
- * search
+  * Search
   * Word cloud based product categories
 - user page
- * favourites
+  * Favourites
 possible other components: